dominique-mueller/notification-js/README.md

 * Then all predefined profiles (e.g. `success`) or your own profiles are taken into account
 * Lastly the `global` profile provides the values that are yet not set

 ### Add profile

-You can create a brand new profile by calling:
+You can add a brand new profile by calling:

 ``` javascript
 // Create new profile without options (adding them later on)